daattali/beautiful-jekyll/README.md

 subtitle    | Short description of page or blog post that goes under the title tags        | List of tags to categorize the post.
 Separate the tags with commas and place them inside square brackets.
 Example: `[personal, self help, finance]` bigimg      | Include a large full-width image at the top of the page.
-You can either give the path to a single image, or provide a list of images to cycle through (see [my personal website](https://deanattali.com/) as an example). comments    | If you want do add Disqus comments to a specific page, use `comments: true`.
+You can either give the path to a single image, or provide a list of images to cycle through (see [my personal website](https://deanattali.com/) as an example). comments    | If you want do add comments to a specific page, use `comments: true`.
 Comments are automatically enabled on blog posts; to turn comments off for a specific post, use `comments: false`.
-Comments only work if you set your Disqus id in the `_config.yml` file. show-avatar | If you have an avatar configured in the `_config.yml` but you want to turn it off on a specific page, use `show-avatar: false`.
+Comments only work if you enable at least one provider(diqus, staticman, just-comments) in `_config.yml` file. show-avatar | If you have an avatar configured in the `_config.yml` but you want to turn it off on a specific page, use `show-avatar: false`.
 If you want to turn it off by default, locate the line `show-avatar: true` in the file `_config.yml` and change the `true` to `false`; then you can selectively turn it on in specific pages using `show-avatar: true`. image       | If you want to add a personalized image to your blog post that will show up next to the post's excerpt and on the post itself, use `image: /path/to/img`. share-img   | If you want to specify an image to use when sharing the page on Facebook or Twitter, then provide the image's full URL here.